DariaPantiushina/Returns_Spiked_After_the_App_Update/README.md

 6) Return Rate (RR) by cohort: Pre- vs. Post-Basket Redesign (May vs. June 2025);

 7) Anti-join: drop-off among users who added to cart but did not complete payment

+## Python-analysis: text clustering for customer comments

+Customer comments from the two weeks after launch were preprocessed (tokenized, lemmatized, stop words removed) and vectorized using TF-IDF.
+A K-Means model with 3 clusters was selected as optimal based on inertia and silhouette performance:

+- Cluster 0 (checkout usability & design confusion) - the dominant issue involves navigation friction and missing checkout controls;

+- Cluster 1 (customer support) - support interactions are largely positive;

+- Cluster 2 (cart functionality breakdown) - strong indications of a technical regression in cart behavior

+Overall conclusion → the text analysis points to a real, design-related and functional issue: most negative feedback centers on the checkout and cart flow.

 ## Creating a Dashboard in Power BI